rukshanuddin/Dictionary/README.md

 # Dictionary

-This is a simple dictionary using Ruby on Rails and the
+This is a simple dictionary using Ruby on Rails and the Oxford Dictionary API.
+You can access the application hosted [here](https://eerie-mummy-44381.herokuapp.com/).

 ## Installation